machinexa2/EventTimer/README.md

 `python3 EventTimer.py`

 ## Error and Warning
 See Warning.md.
-See Event Wiki
+See Event Wiki.
+Sometime base10 int error means event is finished and must be removed or commented out

 ## Todo
 1. Send notification `libnotifysend` and `slack notification` when timer is reached.